Lecture 5

 for post in qs: # iteration

-list(qs) # force evaluation
+list(qs) # explicit conversion

-qs[0] # slicing
+qs[0] # index / slice

 len(qs) # len()

-bool(qs) # bool check
+bool(qs) # truthiness check

 def post_list(request):